Education and AI

 Data and digital technologies have long played a role in education in the UK.
 For example, information on students’ learning and attainment is used not only to assess progress, but also to inform school performance rankings and policymaking.
 Schools’ use of digital technologies, primarily for teaching and learning, spiked due to remote learning during the COVID-19 pandemic.

-Areas of risk and potential for harm can be identified by looking at the previous impacts of algorithms and data-driven technologies within education.
-What can we learn from the failure of the A-level grading algorithm in 2020, or the data protection and data exploitation risks associated with commercial learning platforms such as Google Classroom and ClassDojo?
-These examples also highlight the need for safeguards to ensure that the benefits of foundation models can be realised and without negative impacts on students and their development.
+Furthermore, the risks and potential harms from their use are yet to be fully understood, and many are unique to these new technologies.
+Previous harms caused by algorithms, narrow AI and the use of data-driven technologies within education – such as the failure of the A-level grading algorithm in 2020, or the data protection and data exploitation risks associated with commercial learning platforms such as Google Classroom and ClassDojo – highlight the need for safeguards to be established to ensure that the benefits can be realised without the negative impacts being experienced by students and staff.

-More research is needed to assess the impact of data- and AI-driven technologies on teaching practices and on students’ development and attainment.
+As data-driven and AI technologies develop, and their procurement in education increases, more research is needed to assess their impact on teaching practices and administration, and on students’ development and attainment.

 Project overview